 The law declares children as "zones of peace" - hence, treatment will extend beyond territorial and geographical boundaries and will focus on the promotion and protection of their rights at all times.
 An Inter-Agency Committee on Children in Situations of Armed Conflict (IAC-CSAC) was created to oversee the implementation of this law.
 For the remainder of the Plan period, all activities for the development of a work plan for this law will proceed, utilizing alternative strategies in consideration of the current public health situation.
-These activities include policy advocacy and dissemination, risk communications, and community engagements through online platforms; conduct of regular online coordination meetings to enhance and finalize the work plan; and increasing partnerships with NGAs and international development of children involved in armed conflict.
+These activities include policy advocacy and dissemination, risk communications, and community engagements through online platforms; conduct of regular online coordination meetings to enhance and finalize the work plan; and increasing partnerships with NGAs and international development partners particularly in updating and enhancing CSAC protocols on the handling and management of children involved in armed conflict.